nextleap-project/countermitm/source/new.rst

-To ask for Bob's explicit consent we indicate that the messages are part of the verified group protocol, and include the group's identifier in the metadata transfered in the out of band channel.
+To ask for Bob's explicit consent we indicate that the messages are part of the verified group protocol, and include the group's identifier in the metadata transfered in the second factor.

 More precisely: